Inductive logic programming at 30: Introduction

 \paragraph{Data efficiency.} Many forms of ML are notorious for their inability to generalise from small numbers of training examples, notably deep learning \cite{marcus:2018,chollet:2019}.
 As \citet{dilp} point out, if we train a neural system to add numbers with 10 digits, it might generalise to numbers with 20 digits, but when tested on numbers with 100 digits, the predictive accuracy drastically decreases \cite{nandopoo,DBLP:journals/corr/KaiserS15}.
 By contrast, ILP can induce hypotheses from small numbers of examples, often from a single example \cite{metabias,mugg:vision}.

 \paragraph{Background knowledge.} ILP learns using BK represented as a logic program.
 Using logic programs to represent data allows ILP to learn with complex relational information, such as constraints about causal networks \cite{inoue:mla}, the axioms of the event calculus when learning to recognise events \cite{iled,oled}, and using a theory of light to understand images \cite{mugg:vision}.
-Moreover, because hypotheses are symbolic, hypotheses can be added the to BK, and thus ILP systems naturally support lifelong and transfer learning \cite{metabias,playgol,forgetgol}.
+Moreover, because hypotheses are symbolic, hypotheses can be added to BK, and thus ILP systems naturally support lifelong and transfer learning \cite{metabias,playgol,forgetgol}.

-\paragraph{Expressivity.} Because of the expressivity of logic programs, ILP can learn complex relational theories, such as cellular automata \cite{inoue:lfit,apperception}, event calculus theories \cite{iled,oled}, Petri nets \cite{DBLP:journals/ml/BainS18}, and general algorithms \cite{popper}.
+\paragraph{Expressivity.} Because of the expressivity of logic programs, ILP can learn complex relational theories, such as cellular automata \cite{inoue:lfit,apperception}, event calculus theories \cite{iled,oled}, Petri nets \cite{DBLP:journals/ml/BainS18}, answer set programs (ASP) \cite{ilasp}, and general algorithms \cite{popper}.
 Because of the symbolic nature of logic programs, ILP can reason about hypotheses, which allows it to learn \emph{optimal} programs, such as minimal time-complexity programs \cite{metaopt} and secure access control policies \cite{law:fastlas}.

 \paragraph{Expainability.} Because of logic's similarity to natural language, logic programs can be easily read by humans, which is crucial for explainable AI.
 For instance, \citet{mugg:compmlj} provide the first demonstration of \emph{ultra-strong ML} \cite{usml}, where a learned hypothesis is expected to not only be accurate but to also demonstrably improve the performance of a human when provided with the learned hypothesis.